 And while yes, that is generally true – and I’m the first one to promote buying local and adapting your shopping list – I will also tell you that there are some things that you will want to stock up on or invest in while you have Amazon at your fingertips.
 Moving is stressful enough, and it’s nice to be surrounded by the comforts of home those first few months without stressing out about where to find stuff.

-To make it easier, I’ve put together a shopping list for you, based on my own experience as well as input from my readers.
+To make it easier, I’ve put together a shopping list for South Africa for you, based on my own experience as well as input from my readers.
 All items are either picked because I’ve used them before or based on favorable reviews.

-Top Nineteen items for your South Africa shopping basket:
+Top Nineteen items for your shopping list for South Africa:

 - Ziploc bags.
 They are just not quite the same over there.
 While you’re at it, throw in some saran wrap (the kind with the super-cool glider) and Reynolds wrap.
 You will save yourself a lot of cursing over the local substitute ripping in all the wrong places, or not at all.